rq-Chen/rq-Chen.github.io/Homepage.md

 Hello, I'm Ruiqi Chen, a junior student from Peking University (PKU), China.
 I major in Intelligence Science and Technology at the Department of Machine Intelligence, and I am most interested in cognitive science.
-I plan to apply for PhD programs in cognitive science in the US, now urgently seeking for relevant information.
+I plan to apply for PhD programs in cognitive science in the US or Europe, now urgently seeking for relevant information.
 Please contact me if you could help and I would appreciate it a lot.

 **You can find me at (firstname)(lastname)(AT)(pku)(DOT)(edu)(DOT)(com).**